data collection

 The site editor is a simple yet powerful way to build websites with Horizon.

-The webpage you're reading was built with the Horizon site editor.
+The webpage you’re reading was built with the Horizon site editor.
 The site editor is meant to be a simple content managements system where you build sites or webpages out of components.
-Each component mimics an HTML element and has properties of its own.
+Each component mimics an HTML element and has properties of its own.<br><br>Components can be nested and each have IDs meaning their contents and properties can be set via an API.
+Some components can be populated with the help of the AI ‘wand’.<br><br>You can create new sites from the ‘sites’ page.

 the ‘new site’ button

-When you create a site, you will begin with a single 'root' component.
+When you create a site, you will begin with a single ‘root’ component.
 At the top is the main settings bar for editing.
-You can alter the site name, alter site-wide settings and perhaps most importantly, toggle between edit and view modes.
+You can alter the site name, alter site-wide settings and perhaps most importantly, toggle between edit and view modes. <br><br>Sites can be built separate from spaces, and can be toggled between public and private.

 The ‘site’ main settings page in edit mode